-- Any accounts for payment associated with the yacht or any owner of the boat are overdue for payment (i.e. insurance, membership fee, mooring and storage fees (if applicable)) - b) The boat is not insured in accordance with General Rules and Procedures of the Class, Part A, Rule 3.5. - c) The yacht is 'suspended' from class eligibility following any disciplinary action as defined in class rules. - d) If a yacht competes in a Class race when the above conditions have not been met its entry is deemed not to have been accepted and it shall be recorded as 'not eligible to enter'.
+- a) Any accounts for payment associated with the yacht or any owner of the boat are overdue for payment (i.e. insurance, membership fee, mooring and storage fees (if applicable)) - b) The boat is not insured in accordance with General Rules and Procedures of the Class, Part A, Rule 3.5. - c) The yacht is 'suspended' from class eligibility following any disciplinary action as defined in class rules. - d) A signed copy of the class 'Racing Declaration and Safety checklist' has not been submitted to the class prior to the start of the race in question.

+If a yacht competes in a Class race when the above conditions have not been met its entry is deemed not to have been accepted and it shall be recorded as 'not eligible to enter'.
 Any finishing position will not be retrospectively reinstated.